sergiosouzalima/metabase-sample-database/README.md

 ## How it Works

-* If you are connected in a <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> or <a href="https://www.mysql.com" target="_blank">MySQL</a> database, you can simply run the scripts from this repo, and you'll have a fully-populated database.
+* If you are connected to a <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> or <a href="https://www.mysql.com" target="_blank">MySQL</a> database, you can simply run the scripts from this repo, and you'll have a fully-populated database.

 - Basic steps:
   - Connect in a <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> or <a href="https://www.mysql.com" target="_blank">MySQL</a> database.